 Is it any good?

-The same lively style, inventive plot, and imaginative setting that garnered critical raves and a large fan base for Goblin Secrets return in Ghoulish Song, adding more dimensions to the Zombay world.
-Bonus: appealing heroine.
+The same lively style, inventive plot, and imaginative setting that garnered critical raves and a large fan base for Goblin Secrets return in Ghoulish Song.
+More dimensions are added to the Zombay world, and there's a bonus: an appealing heroine.

 Families can talk about...